 - If you just ran a marathon

-If you are rolling around in mud or sweating like a whore in church, wash your hair, that’s obvious, make good judgments calls for your hair’s health.
+If you are rolling around in mud or sweating like a whore in church, wash your hair, that’s obvious, make good judgment calls for your hair’s health.

 Brunettes: No more than 2-3 times a week